Use this guide if you have trouble when booting from a REAL SYSTEM

 Please click here to test a time-limited trial version and see if it works for you.
 How to prepare a Easy2Boot USB drive using FlashBoot

-If there is a STRINGS.txt or MENU.LST in the \_ISO folder, then delete it.
+If there is a STRINGS.txt or MENU.LST file in the \_ISO folder, then delete it.

 Note: In some circumstances, the Windows Format utility can format a USB drive as a floppy disk (with no partition table or MBR) which will not boot correctly.
-Use RMPrepUSB or the E2B script to make a USB Flash drive.
+Always use RMPrepUSB or the E2B script or Make_E2B.exe to make your E2B USB Flash drive.

 Test booting to the Main Menu using QEMU

-For a 'boot' test, run the \QEMU_MENU_TEST (run as admin).cmd file as Administrator on the E2B USB drive.
+For a 'boot to menu' test, run the \QEMU_MENU_TEST (run as admin).cmd file as Administrator on the E2B USB drive.
 No matter what Windows system you have, a freshly-made Easy2Boot USB drive should ALWAYS boot to the E2B Main Menu when using QEMU.
-QEMU is a 32-bit CPU emulator - i.e. it emulates a PC system which contains a 32-bit CPU and a standard 32-bit non-UEFI BIOS (and no internal hard disk).
+QEMU_MENU_TEST runs a 32-bit CPU emulator - i.e. it emulates a PC system which contains a 32-bit CPU and a standard 32-bit non-UEFI BIOS (and no internal hard disk).

 Because QEMU uses it's own BIOS and emulates the hardware in a Virtual system, it should always successfully boot to the Main Menu of E2B.
 If not, then something is wrong with the USB drive or it's contents.

 Note: QEMU emulates a 32-bit CPU - you cannot boot 64-bit ISO files or 64-bit payload files from the E2B menus.
-If the problem begins once a 64-bit payload starts to boot, then try installing VirtualBox and DavidB's VMUB utiity instead of using QEMU - see here for details.
+If the problem begins once a 64-bit payload starts to boot, then test using VirtualBox and DavidB's VMUB utiity instead of QEMU - see here for details.

 E2B not detecting some payload files?